-Language A: literature students will focus exclusively on literary texts, adopting a variety of approaches to textual criticism.
+Language A: literature students will focus exclusively on literary texts, such as plays, novels or poetry, adopting a variety of approaches to textual criticism.
 Students explore the nature of literature, the aesthetic function of literary language and textuality, and the relationship between literature and the world.

-DISTINCTION BETWEEN SL AND HL
+DISTINCTION BETWEEN SLAND HL

-The model for language A: literature is the same at

-SL and HL but there are significant quantitative and qualitative differences between the levels.
-SL students are required to study 9 works, while HL students are required to study 13.
+The model for language A: literature is the same at SL and HL but there are significant quantitative and qualitative differences between the levels.
+SL students are required to study 7 works, while HL students are required to study 10.
 In Paper 1, both SL and HL students are presented with two previously unseen literary extracts or texts from different literary forms, each accompanied by a guiding question.
 SL students are required to write a guided analysis of one of these, while HL students must write guided analyses of both literary extracts or texts.